Minds On

 Record your answers using a method of your choice.

-Press ‘Hint’ to access help getting started.
+Press Hint to access help getting started.

-Task 2: Technological advancement inquiry
+Technological advancement inquiry

-Press ‘Inquiry’ to access the definition.
+Press Inquiry to access the steps of the inquiry process.

 Possible choices for technological advancement